AS5003

 Learning Outcomes

-The student will be able to use his/her accumulated knowledge and apply it to topics of current astrophysical research.
+The student will be able to use their accumulated knowledge and apply it to topics of current astrophysical research.
 Specifically, the student will be able to comprehend the primary concepts in research level astrophysics topics; formulate an approach to novel and unsolved problems; understand the different techniques and approaches used in various topics; make critical judgement of the merit of research papers in astrophysics.

 Synopsis